If you're building serverless apps on AWS, you’ve probably come across AWS SAM CLI.

 sam initSelect appropriate template/runtime

-sam buildsam deploy --guided(first time)Later:
+sam buildsam deploy --guided(first time - stores config in samconfig.toml)Later:

 sam buildsam deploy